-Buka Passage is a narrow passage about one kilometer wide with a strong current separating Bonis on Bougainville Island and Buka Island.
+Buka Passage roughly one kilometer wide with strong currents located in Autonomous Region of Bougainville (Bougainville Province) in Papua New Guinea (PNG).
+To the south is Bonis on the northern tip of Bougainville Island and to the north is Buka Island.
 In the center of the passage is Sohano Island.
-Located to the south is Matchin Bay.
+To the south is Matchin Bay.

-Occupied by the Japanese during .
-During the war, used as a seaplane anchorage and landing area and by warships and transports.
+During 1942, occupied by the Japanese for the duration of the Pacific War.
+During 1942-1943 used as a seaplane anchorage and landing area and Japanese ships including warships, transports and barges.

 Allied missions against Buka Passage